 Navigating ad fraud can be tricky and costly.
-In 2018, ad fraud cost advertisers an estimated $19 billion, and that number is anticipated to climb to $44 billion within the next three years.
+In 2019, ad fraud cost advertisers an estimated $42 billion, and that number is anticipated to climb over $100 billion within the next three years.
 It’s critical for advertisers and publishers to know what is ad fraud, the signs of fraud, and how to protect themselves.

 - What Is Ad Fraud & How It Works

 - How to Solve the Ad Fraud Problem